AndrewHakmi/Nexus/Challenges.md

 > *Challenges are very powerful tools because they define the roadmap of Auto-GPT through test driven development.
 They are actionable and result oriented.*
 >
-> ~ MerwaneHamadi - Auto-GPT Maintainer
+> ~ MerwaneHamadi, Auto-GPT Maintainer

 We're seeking individuals with a diverse skill set, including: